lorderonnie/Delani-studios/README.md

 ## Technologies Used
 HTML:I used html to bring forth the site and i also changed the fonts and added images.

-CSS:i used a custom css and a bootstrap file to edit and style the page.
+CSS:I used a custom css and a bootstrap file to edit and style the page.

-JAVASCRIPT:i used javascript to add functions and make the page responsive.
+JAVASCRIPT:I used javascript to add functions and make the page responsive.

-JQUERY:i used a jquery file to guide and make my page more interactive.
+JQUERY:I used a jquery file to guide and make my page more interactive.

 ## Support and contact details
 * contact me by my email rontheking45@gmail.com